-HIV TEST INFORMED CONSENT FORM
+OHIO HIV TEST INFORMED CONSENT FORM

-In order for us to evaluate your eligibilty for insurance coverage, we request that you provide a blood sample for testing and analysis.
-One of the tests that will be performed will determine the presence of antibodies to the HIV virus.
-By signing and dating this form, you agree that the HIV antibody test may be performed on your blood sample and that underwriting decisions may be based on the test results.
-A positive test will adversely affect your insurance application.
+In order for us to evaluate your eligibility for insurance coverage, we request that you provide a blood or other bodily fluid sample for HIV testing and analysis.
+The test that will be performed will determine the presence of antibodies to the HIV virus.
+By signing and dating this form, you agree that the HIV antibody test may be performed on your blood or other bodily fluid sample and that underwriting decisions may be based on the test results.
+A positive test result will adversely affect your insurance application.
 It also may result in uninsurability for life, health, or disability insurance for which you may apply in the future.

-The HIV Virus
+The HIV Virus:

 The HIV virus causes a life-threatening disorder of the immune system called Acquired Immune Deficiency Syndrome (AIDS).
-Antibodies to the HIV virus are found in the blood of most people with AIDS and AIDS-Related Complex (ARC), and can be found in people who do not have AIDS or ARC but have been exposed to the virus.
-The virus is spread by sexual contact with an infected person, by exposure to infected blood (as in needle sharing during intravenous drug use or, rarely, as a result of a blood transfusion), or from an infected mother to her newborn infant.
+Antibodies to the HIV virus are found in the blood and other bodily fluids of most people with AIDS and AIDS-Related Complex (ARC), and can be found in people who do not have AIDS or ARC but have been exposed to the virus.
+The virus is spread by sexual contact with an infected person, by exposure to infected blood (as in needle sharing during intravenous drug use or, rarely, as a result of a blood transfusion), or from an infected mother to her new-born infant.

-The HIV antibody test is actually a series of tests performed upon your blood sample by a medically accepted procedure which is extremely reliable.
+The HIV antibody test is actually a series of tests performed upon your blood or other bodily fluid sample by a medically accepted procedure which is extremely reliable.
 The testing will be performed by a licensed laboratory.

-Pre-Testing Consideration
+Pre-testing Consideration

-Many public health organizations have recommended that before taking an HIV virus antibody test, a person seek counseling to become informed about the implications of such tests.
+Many public health organizations have recommended that before taking an HIV virus antibody test a person seek counseling to become informed about the implications of such tests.
 You may wish to consider counseling, at your expense, prior to being tested.

-Disclosure of Test Results
+Disclosure of Test Results:

 All test results are confidential, except as provided by law.
 State law requires that the laboratory notify the Ohio Department of Health of positive test results.

 The results of the test will be reported to the insurance company named on your application for insurance.
-The insurer may not, by law, release positive test results except as provided below:
+The insurer may not by law, release positive test results except as provided below: